tiensonqin/putchar_archive/readme.md

   For example, [Purely functional data structures](https://putchar.org/book/7).

-* Post format supports both Markdown and Asciidoctor.
+* Post format supports Markdown, Asciidoctor and Emacs Org mode.

-  Emacs Org-mode will be supported soon.

 * You can select multiple languages you'd like to see throughout the site.